magicbruno/FileBrowser/README.md

 This will install last version of the package in your project.

 Next step is to create the root folder for you browser.
 For default root folder path is **/userfiles**.
-If you may change it setting MainDirectoriy attribute of FileManager1 in FileBrowser.aspx.
+You may change it setting MainDirectoriy attribute of FileManager1 in FileBrowser.aspx.

 **!!!
 IMPORTANT !!!** Internet anomynous user (IUSR_**) MUST have full control over this folder.